waagsociety/CustomRT/README.md

 Once a ticket on the main branch of the flow reaches the `memoCompleted` state, a new ticket is automatically created that is depended on by the main ticket.
 This forces the fact that unless the depended on ticket is resolved (`mapReady` status), the main ticket CAN NOT transition to the final `cardHandled` status.

+Email messages are contained in the file `StatusDependentMsgTemplate.pm`, in case they need to be changed the file should be reloaded in RT following the instructions above (and restarting the web server to be sure).

 ## Examples for custom implementations
 Parallel workflow implemented with custom fields and child tickets: http://requesttracker.wikia.com/wiki/WorkFlow